POLICIES & PROCEDURES

 23 – School Supplies

-School supply lists are posting on the school website.
+School supply lists are posted on the school website.
 Students are required to bring their own school supplies to class.
 Throughout the school year, students can purchase some additional school supplies from the Don Ross Library Store.
 The school understands that some students will not have their materials for class in the fall, due to a variety of reasons.
 There are some gently used binders, pens, pencils and erasers available to students.
 Teachers will help students find the necessary equipment for a good start to the year.

 24 – Athletic Fees

 Each team member may be required to pay an athletic fee to cover the cost of league fees, travel and referees.
 Additional fees may be required for longer trips and/or tournaments.
 A uniform deposit may also be required for each athlete.
+If this fee results in your child being unable to participate in the activity, then please contact a school administrator or counselor as financial assistance is available.

 25 – Climbing Wall/Cave

 The climbing wall and climbing cave may only be used with direct supervision of a qualified climbing wall/cave instructor.
 Gym use will be restricted to any individual not following this safety directive.
-Our PE teachers are trained to use the Climbing Cave in classes.

 26 – Lockers

-Students are expected to use their issued locker only (and not share), maintain their locker in a neat and tidy condition, and keep it locked at all times with a school-authorized lock.
+Students are expected to use their issued locker only, maintain their locker in a neat and tidy condition, and keep it locked at all times with a school-authorized lock.
 The price of the lock/locker rental is included in the student fees.
 In the event a lock goes missing it is the student’s responsibility to pay for a new one.
 Students must take care to keep their combination a secret and double check that their lock is closed before they walk away from their locker.
 Lockers are part of school property and thus subject to search with cause.
 The school and the School Board do not assume responsibility for the articles which go missing from lockers.

 27 – Parent-Teacher Communication